Flexible Payments, Stronger Checkout: What New Below Prime Consumer Data Means for Retailers

 As retailers evaluate payment strategies, the question is no longer whether flexible payment options belong in the checkout experience, but how effectively they support both customer needs and business goals.
 Specifically, flexible payment options are helping:

-- Improve conversion among financially constrained but motivated shoppers
+• Improve conversion among underserved but motivated shoppers

 In a competitive retail landscape, these advantages can make a measurable difference.

-Retailers serving a broad range of consumers, including below prime shoppers, should offer flexible payment options as a way to align empathy with performance, supporting consumers while strengthening checkout outcomes.
+Retailers serving a broad range of consumers, including below prime shoppers, should consider offering flexible payment options as a way to align customer service and inclusiveness with performance, supporting consumers while strengthening checkout outcomes.
 That’s where partners like Progressive Leasing can play a role, helping retailers offer transparent, flexible solutions that meet shoppers where they are without adding friction to the buying journey.

 When consumers feel understood, they’re more likely to move forward with purchases and become loyal, repeat shoppers.